Green Bay 1

 Our house bay, less than 80 metres from the base with a sandy beach that is not overcrowded and a maximum depth of 8 metres.
 A breakwater protects the bay.
 In the shallow area it is sandy and then it turns into a stony bottom.
 Here we do our Bubble Maker programs, Discover Scuba Dives and also different courses.
 Perfect for training in a safe and comfortable environment.
 Also perfect for night dives.
 You can often see trumpet fish, sea needles, squid, cuttlefish, barrel snails, crabs, soldier fish and sometimes turtles.

 A brilliant wall dive with some smaller caves.
 Here you need a small ladder to get to the entry point.
 Maximum depth is 18 meters.
 Cone snails are in their thousands on the sandy bottom.
 Also monk fish, moray eels, groupers, soldier fish, ornate and rainbow wrasses and also stingrays can be found.
 There are also 3 little islands covered with sea grass out there which are worth a closer look.
-Divers with very good air consumption can also dive over to the caves from this dive site.
 A beautiful dive site.
 Especially in the morning sun.

 This Trench runs from Green Bay down to Cape Awkward 1.
 The dive site is also called STEPS because there are concrete steps, which makes it very easy to get in.
 Diving along the coastline, we are at a depth of 15 meters.
 Perfect for a relaxing dive.
 If you dive towards the open sea you will comfortably reach a depth of 25 meters.
 The bottom changes from rocks and sandy parts to sea grass and stone slabs.
 This dive site surprises again and again with stingrays, morays and gurnards.
 Furthermore you can also find here many soldier fish, trumpet fish, monk fish and different kinds of crabs.